linkux-it/vimgalaxy/README.md

 [vim-scriptease] | Vim plugin for making Vim plugins [vimtex] | A modern vim plugin for editing LaTeX files.
 [vim-localvimrc] | This plugin searches for local vimrc files in the file system tree of the currently opened file.
-[neotags.nvim] | A neovim plugin that generates and highlight ctags similar to easytags.
-[vim-fetch] | Make Vim handle line and column numbers in file names with a minimum of fuss.
+[gutentags] | Gutentags is a plugin that takes care of the much needed management of tags files in Vim [vim-fetch] | Make Vim handle line and column numbers in file names with a minimum of fuss.
 [PreserveNoEOL] | Preserve missing EOL at the end of text files.
 [vim-tmux-navigator] | Seamless navigation between tmux panes and vim splits